PaddlePaddle/Paddle/doc/getstarted/build_and_install/docker_install_en.rst

       docker build -t paddle:dev .

    Note that by default :code:`docker build` wouldn't import source tree into the image and build it.
-If we want to do that, we need to set a build arg:
+If we want to do that, we need docker the development docker image and then run the following command:

    .. code-block:: bash